The future of sport in a post COVID-19 world

 And with cancellations there comes income losses, as if teams can’t play, there are no ticket sales, while sponsorship and TV rights deals start to be questioned.

 In the UK the government agreed a £16 million bailout loan for Rugby League so the sport can continue in a post lockdown world.
 Rugby League operates on very tight margins, but the government approved the loan due to the positive social and economic contribution of the sport to society, highlighted in a 2019 report named The Rugby League Dividend.
-The report, led by Dr Nicolas Scelles, Programme Leader on our MSc Sport Business, Management and Policy online programme, shows the significant social return on investment in Rugby League, which makes a positive difference to people’s lives.
-In the report, Nicolas and his colleagues shows how this authentic sport delivers a huge range of social and economic benefits, such as health benefits, reduction in crime, improved education performance, and improved life satisfaction for adults, amongst others.
+The report, led by Dr Nicolas Scelles, Programme Leader on our online Sports Management masters programme, shows the significant social return on investment in Rugby League, which makes a positive difference to people’s lives.
+In the report, Nicolas and his colleagues show how this authentic sport delivers a huge range of social and economic benefits, such as health benefits, reduction in crime, improved education performance, and improved life satisfaction for adults, amongst others.

 The same but different